Could North Korean nuclear test lead to volcanic eruption?

 North Korea claims Kim Jong Il, who oversaw the country's first nuclear test, was born there, but many historians and scholars believe the story was fabricated for propaganda purposes.

 The nuclear program's progress has increased rapidly under current leader Kim Jong Un.
-US President Donald Trump's administration says it will abandon the Obama-era tactic of strategic patience and has declared "all options are on the table."
+To confront the threat, US President Donald Trump's administration says it will abandon the Obama-era tactic of strategic patience and has declared "all options are on the table."

+Trump has also deployed warships and top surrogates -- including Vice President Mike Pence, Secretary of State Rex Tillerson and Secretary of Defense James Mattis -- to the region in a show of force aimed at deterring North Korea and reassuring allies of the US commitment to the Asia-Pacific region.

-But experts say the White House has been sending mixed messages on North Korea and has not communicated its strategy very well, fueling confusion and tension.
+But some analysts worry the White House has been sending mixed messages on North Korea and has not communicated its strategy very well, fueling confusion and tension.